Wikipedia has a gender problem.

 Now, researchers are delving into how that gender schism affects the content of Wikipedia, even as the Wikimedia Foundation and independent groups search for ways to get more women involved.
 [6 Myths About Girls and Science]

 "This is something that people have lots of opinions about, but about which there is very little serious research," said Julia Adams, a sociologist at Yale University who is currently running a study on how academia is portrayed on Wikipedia compared with the actual structure and demographics of the academic world.

 Adams' work, which is supported by the National Science Foundation, has already come under fire.
 A blurb on the ongoing study appeared in Sen. Tom Coburn's (R-Okla.)
 2014 "Wastebook," a publication put out by the senator's office that highlights what he believes to be wasteful government spending.

-Adams and her colleague, Hannah Brückner of New York University at Abu Dhabi, are interested in examining how Wikipedia tackles academia.
 The goal, Adams told Live Science, is to understand how well Wikipedia portrays scientific research and the demographics of the researchers doing the work.

 "Girls and women look at Wikipedia, as do boys and men, and this influences how people see, for example, whether they belong in the sciences or not," Adams said.

 Initial results should be ready soon, with further information coming in throughout next year, Adams said.